I first became familiar with meningitis when my Mum contracted it in April 2012

 Mum was in a coma for a week in the Intensive Care Unit of Neville Hall, and was diagnosed with having meningococcal septicaemia.
 She started to show signs of recovery and spent the next two weeks bouncing between there and the Cardiac Unit, as the meningitis had given her complications with her heart.
-When she came out of hospital, she was very weak and unable to walk, or do basic everyday things.
+When she came out of hospital, she was very weak and unable to walk or do basic everyday things.
 For the next month or so, someone stayed at home with her every day.
 A few weeks later, when she was stronger and able to walk with the aid of a stick, we helped her to use the stairs, and gradually she regained her independence.
 Today she has made a full recovery!

-I didn't know anything about meningitis, and it was hard to believe how ill mum had got in just a few hours.
-That's when I found out about Meningitis Now, whose support became everything to my family.
-Though what mum was going through in the hospital was horrible, I felt like no-one really understood what my sisters and I were going through at home and I really struggled.
+I didn't know anything about meningitis, and it was hard to believe how quickly it could take a hold of a person.
+That's when I found out about Meningitis Now, whose support I will always be grateful for.
+Though what Mum was going through in the hospital was horrible, I felt like no-one really understood what we were going through at home.
+I really struggled.